 If none of these reasons apply and you are still not seeing the results in BuzzSumo you expect, please let our Support team know so that we may investigate.

-Some sites that "gate" content may prevent our crawlers from indexing articles in our database.
+Some sites that "gate" content or employ blocking software may prevent our crawlers from indexing articles in our database.
 Some examples of gated content include:

 - sites that require the reader to log in to view content